New sexual misconduct allegations in women’s football | DW | 06.10.2021

 "I have seen cultural problems at all levels throughout the years, from men and women, and girls coming through need to be brave, and also the girls that have been through this also need to be brave and know they are not alone.”

 Football Australia (FA) said they intend to investigate the allegations in the event of a complaint.
-The FA encouraged other women to come forward an issue a complaint.
+The FA encouraged other women to come forward and issue a complaint.

 On Tuesday, 24 of Venezuela's top football players, including Atletico Madrid's Castellanos, came forward with their own claims of sexual abuse.